webtactics/pmfresh.com.au/pages/products/cooked-chilled.md

 title: Cooked Chilled
 subtitle: We supply daily, freshly prepared and cooked chilled food ready to go from the deli counter at your local supermarket.
 class: products  cooked-chilled
-description: Discover our wide range of delicious, fresh, conveniently prepared foods - Primo Moraitis Fresh
+description: We supply daily, freshly prepared and cooked chilled food ready to go from the deli counter at your local supermarket. - Primo Moraitis Fresh

 date: 2025-10-01
 image: https://ik.imagekit.io/webtactics/pmfresh/img/products/categories/Cooked-Chilled-1920x953_kBiGC8eJM.jpg